 Chemotherapy works by destroying or damaging cancer cells.
-For oropharyngeal cancer, chemotherapy is usually given into a vein through a needle with a cannula (tube) attached.
+For nasopharyngeal cancer, chemotherapy is usually given into a vein through a needle with a cannula (tube) attached.

-There are a number of ways that chemotherapy may be used to treat oropharyngeal cancer including:
+There are a number of ways that chemotherapy may be used to treat nasopharyngeal cancer, including:

-- Definitive: Sometimes chemotherapy is added to definitive radiation therapy (chemoradiation).
-It is usually used for advanced stage oropharyngeal cancers.
+- Neoadjuvant chemotherapy: This is when chemotherapy is given before radiation therapy to help shrink large cancers and make them easier to target with radiation therapy.
+Sometimes chemotherapy is added to definitive radiation therapy (chemoradiation). - Definitive chemotherapy: Sometimes chemotherapy is added to definitive radiation therapy (chemoradiation).
+It is usually used for advanced stage nasopharyngeal cancers.
 This may be given once every 3 weeks or once a week throughout the duration of radiation therapy.
-Although chemotherapy makes the radiation more effective at destroying cancer cells, it may also lead to increased side effects for most patients. - Adjuvant: This is when chemotherapy is given after surgery, usually in combination with radiation therapy (called concurrent chemoradiation).
-This may be given once every 3 weeks or once a week throughout the duration of radiation therapy.
-Although chemotherapy makes the radiation more effective at destroying cancer cells, it may also lead to increased side effects for most patients. - Neoadjuvant: This is when chemotherapy is given before surgery or radiation therapy to help shrink large cancers, making them easier to remove during surgery, or target with radiation therapy. - Palliative chemotherapy: This is used when the cancer is incurable.
-The cancer may be too large or has spread too far to be removed by surgery.
+This makes the radiation more effective at killing cancer cells but also leads to more side effects in most people. - Adjuvant chemotherapy: This is when chemotherapy is given after surgery, usually in combination with radiation therapy (called concurrent chemoradiation).
+It is usually given once a week during radiation treatment.
+Adding chemotherapy makes the radiation more effective at destroying cancer cells, but also leads to increased side effects for most patients. - Palliative chemotherapy: This is used when the cancer is incurable.
+The cancer may be too large or has spread too much to be removed by surgery.
 Palliative chemotherapy helps to slow the growth of cancer and reduce symptoms.
-It is important to remember that palliative chemotherapy is not as intense as other types and is much less likely to have significant side effects
+It is important to remember that palliative chemotherapy is not as intense as other types and is much less likely to have significant side effects.